royce-vaughn/royce-vaughn/README.md

 Senior Product Support Specialist -> Future Cybersecurity Analyst!

-I wan to build security-focused projects, automate workflows, and continuously level up in the world of Cybersecurity !
+I want to build security-focused projects, automate workflows, and continuously level up in the world of Cybersecurity !

 ---